Education

 Molly Spencer: Graduate Student at The University of Southern Mississippi Gulf Coast Research Laboratory, Ocean Springs, Mississippi

-Molly is a master’s student at the University of Southern Mississippi working with Dr. Eric Powell on the effects of climate-induced benthic warming on the commercially important Atlantic surfclam and the ocean quahog in the Mid-Atlantic Bight.
+Molly Spencer is a master’s student at the University of Southern Mississippi working with Dr. Eric Powell on the effects of climate-induced benthic warming on the commercially important Atlantic surfclam and the ocean quahog in the Mid-Atlantic Bight.
 Her research includes modeling the future habitat distribution of clams along the Northeast Continental Shelf as warming temperatures on the bottom seafloor force both the ocean quahog and Atlantic surfclam into a rapidly expanding ecotone.
 The implications of this ecotone are further studied in the Spatially Explicit Fishery Economics Simulator (SEFES), where she analyzes potential fishery impacts of the projected geographic range shift in Atlantic surfclams.
 Molly is advancing the application of her research, through the support of SCEMFIS and NSF, by collaborating with the National Marine Fisheries Service-Northeast Fisheries Science Center to work with the Atlantic surfclam federal stock assessment team in addressing the impact of climate change on survey design.